wilofice/dahomey/doc/tracing.md

-# User-space, Statically Defined Tracing (USDT) for Dahomey Core
+# User-space, Statically Defined Tracing (USDT) for Danxome Core

-Dahomey Core includes statically defined tracepoints to allow for more observability during development, debugging, code review, and production usage.
+Danxome Core includes statically defined tracepoints to allow for more observability during development, debugging, code review, and production usage.
 These tracepoints make it possible to keep track of custom statistics and enable detailed monitoring of otherwise hidden internals.
 They have